evpching/death-grunty-webpage/commands/copypasta.md

 title: /copypasta
 ---

-The ***/copypasta*** command lets you create, view, and modify (your own) copypastas on your server.
+The ***/copypasta*** command lets you **create and view copypastas** on your server.
 Copypastas can be up to **4000** characters long and you can rename, edit, and delete your own copypastas at anytime.
 Currently, each user can only have up to **100** copypastas per server.

+The content inside these copypastas are not moderated, so you are responsible for what you users put/see in them.

 ### Usage Examples